-On this web page, information (slides, etc.) for the seminar 'Cross lingual and Multilingual Text Retrieval', which is will be given during Summer Term 2010 by Farag Ahmed and Andreas Nürenberger.
+On this web page, information (slides, etc.) for the seminar 'Cross lingual and Multilingual Text Retrieval', which is will be given during Winter term 2009/2010 by Farag Ahmed.
 Prerequisites for attending this course, is basic knowledge of computer science (Vordiplom).
 Therefore, this course is open to all students of computer science having Vordiplom.
-The course language is English or German.

 Description of topics

 The increasing diversity of the Internet web sites has created millions of multilingual resources in the world wide web.
 At first glance, it seems that increasingly more information can be retrieved by non-English speaking people.
 However, in order to retrieve information written by these languages, some issues need to be tackled.
 In this seminar we will deal with different problems related to multilingual text retrieval, analyzing different approaches that help to overcome some issues regarding these languages such as:

 - Query expansion